xxKeefer/xxKeefer/README.md

 **Things to know about me:**

-- 🧙‍♂️ I'm currently studying at Coder Academy.
+- 🧙‍♂️ I'm currently looking for work after studying at Coder Academy.
 - 🧑‍💻 I'm learning Rails and React right now.
 - 🎮 Looking forward to Cyberpunk 2077.
 - ↪️ 2021 Goal: Switch Industries, from Sales to Tech.